jeannieteo/IBMProfessionalCertDataSceience/README.md

 Use **Mean Square Error (MSE)** to measure the average of the squares of the errors between actual and predicted values and **examine R-squared** to understand the proportion of the variance in the dependent variable that is predictable from the independent variables.

 When analyzing residual plots, residuals should be randomly distributed around zero for a good model.
 In contrast, a residual plot curve or inaccuracies in certain ranges suggest non-linear behavior or the need for more data.

+AI coach:
+Key Components: In linear regression, ( m ) represents the slope of the line (the coefficient), which indicates how much ( y ) changes for a unit change in ( x ). ( c ) is the y-intercept, which is the value of ( y ) when ( x ) is zero.

+Target and Independent Variables: The target variable ( y ) is what you are trying to predict, while ( x ) (or multiple ( x ) values in multiple linear regression) are the features or predictors.

+Model Fitting: The goal of linear regression is to find the best-fitting line through the data points, which minimizes the difference between the observed values and the values predicted by the model.
+This is often done using a method called "least squares."

+In a well-fitted linear regression model, the residuals (the differences between the observed values and the predicted values) should not show any discernible pattern when plotted against the predicted values.
+This randomness indicates that the model has captured the underlying relationship in the data well, and any remaining variation is due to random noise.

+If the residuals show a pattern, it may suggest that the model is not adequately capturing the relationship, and you might need to consider a more complex model or check for other issues like non-linearity.